Find out if you need planning permission

 When submitting additional information please make sure:

-- Quote your planning application reference number on any documents you send
+- The original application reference number is provided on any documents you send

 - Include a scale bar on all plans

-- Plans should be correctly named, for example, "elevation plan", "site plan", "floor plan"
+- Plans should be correctly named, for example, "elevation", "site plan", "floor plan"

-- Revised plans should use the original description and include a date of the revision
+- Revised plans should use the original description and be correctly titled as such, drawing number followed by 'Rev A/B/C as appropriate'and include a date of the revision

 - The date you send any additional information should be clearly marked on plans

-- Screenshots of the issue (desirable) – Paste into a word document and attach to the online complaints form as they help us to resolve issues quicker
+- Screenshots of the issue (desirable) - paste into a word document and attach to the online form as they help us to resolve issues more quickly

 - A description of what you were trying to do on our site when the issue occurred (essential)